-Those with one to four years of experience at the company can expect to make approximately $49K per year on average.
-Broken down by tenure, the largest share of Cushman & Wakefield, Inc. employees (33 percent) have five to nine years of experience and earn around $56K annually on average.
+For those with one to four years of experience, median paychecks reach around $49K per year.
+Broken down by tenure, the largest share of Cushman & Wakefield, Inc. employees (32 percent) have five to nine years of experience and earn $58K annually on average.

 Certifications and Degrees

 Monetary compensation comes to around $84K per year for LEED Accredited Professionals, far surpassing the earnings of non-credentialed workers.
 On average, salaries rise to approximately $77K annually for accredited Certified Property Managers.
 The best paid folks at Cushman & Wakefield, Inc. have a Master of Engineering (MEng / ME), earning $138K per year.